 Ulbricht graduated from Westlake High School, Austin in 2002 and attended the University of Texas in Dallas on a full academic scholarship where he graduated with a bachelor's degree in physics.

-He then graduated, in 2009, with a masters degree in materials science and engineering and studied crystallography, from Pennsylvania State University.
+He then graduated, in 2009, with a Masters degree in materials science and engineering, from Pennsylvania State University.

 After trying some jobs and businesses such as partnering with Donny Palmertree to build an online used book seller known as Good Wagon Books, he started working on his online marketplace idea for as early as 2009, as a side project for Good Wagon Books business.